lorriercom/lorrier-lr2/LR2_Quick_Settings.md

     restrictions](https://github.com/lorriercom/lorrier-lr2/blob/master/routeros/routerboard_configuration.md)
     on your routerboard to avoid possible cyber attacks.

--   Since version 2.1.1 is BBG access protected by fail2ban (login brute force attack protection).
+-   Since version 2.1.1, BBG access is protected by fail2ban (login brute force attack protection).
 You have 3 login attempts, then you have to wait for 15 minutes to next try.